mpboddie/TipsyBrew/src/pages/blog/2020-01-05-peristaltic-progress.md

 **Isn't NEMA 17 overkill?**

 It probably is, but I don't really know what exactly what will be needed so I went with a motor with good availability.
-The NEMA 17 term really just describes the mounting place of this stepper, but it is extremely common these days because they are frequently used in 3D printers.
+The NEMA 17 term really just describes the mounting plate of this stepper, but it is extremely common these days because they are frequently used in 3D printers.
+I'd rather use an overkill motor at 50% that can be obtained more easily that a more appropriate one that is difficult to find.

 **Why only two rollers?**